 Alberta has legislation that allows a person to apply for and obtain a court order (provided all circumstances are appropriate) to have access to children.
 There must be prior court approval for the application where the court will determine the relationship and the necessity of having that contact.
 When a person other than a guardian applies to have time with a child, it is referred to as Contact.

-The Divorce Act refers to Custody of the children ion two respects.
-Firstly, that Custody refers to who has primary residence and day-to-day care and control of the children.
-Secondly, Custody refers who has decision-making authority.
+The Divorce Act refers to Custody of the children in two respects.
+Firstly, Custody refers to who has a primary residence and day-to-day care and control of the children.
+Secondly, Custody refers to who has decision-making authority.
 You can have Sole Custody or Joint Custody.
 Sole means that only you get to make major decisions affecting the children, such as medical, educational, religion.
 Joint custody means that both parents share decision-making authority over the children.
-Read more…

 There are many circumstances when one parent may not be a recognized guardian of their own children.
 Or when, a grandparent or other family member needs to be involved in the life of a child.
 We can meet with you, and discuss your particular circumstance and let you know what your best options are.